Roee-Bar/Roee-bar/README.md

 # Roee Bar | Software Engineer & Data Analyst 👨‍💻📊

 ## 👋 About Me
 Hey there!
-I'm Roee, a Software Engineer with a passion for data analysis and a knack for explaining complex technical concepts.
+I'm Roee, a Software Engineer with experience in data analysis and a knack for explaining complex technical concepts.
 Currently pursuing a B.Sc. in Information Systems Engineering at Braude College of Engineering.
 I bring a unique blend of technical skills and leadership experience to the table.